pinobatch/pently/docs/bytecode.md

 (The "Note" column above assumes the transposition base is a C.)

-To stop a note without playing another, use a `REST`.
-This makes sense only on pulse or triangle channels and is treated the same as a tie on the drum or attack track.
+To stop a note on a pulse or triangle track without playing another, use a `REST`.
+The drum and attack tracks treat `REST` the same as `N_TIE`.

 Each note or rest is OR'd with a duration, or the number of rows to wait after the note is played.
 The durations are in fractions of